JamesCCloudSec/TOOLKIT/TOOLKITCONTENTS.md

 ## Field Security Toolkit (Personal Operations Framework)

-**This repository documents the structure, contents, and operational usage of my portable cybersecurity toolkit.
+**This file documents the structure, contents, and operational usage of my portable cybersecurity toolkit.
 It reflects hands-on practice with encryption, system hardening, partition control, backup management, and client readiness.
 This project was designed and tested independently to simulate professional deployment scenarios.**

 **Status:** Fully tested on personal systems.
 Ready for field deployment.
 Not built under contract.